 Library Yordam Library Automation

 Automation

 Program

-Classification System Library of Congress (LC) Total Number of Books 46,374 e-books owned and 350,000 e-books subscribed to) Databases subscribed to 113 E-journals 35,820 ILL Service The library provides ILL service and international requests are fulfilled by electronic purchases.
-New Book Orders Books requested by our users (Faculty, students, and employees) and approved by the Dean of Academics are bought during the summer period and added to our collection.
-Remote Access The library provides remote access to our library members.
+Classification Library of Congress (LC)

+System

+Total Number 46,374 e-books owned and

+of Books 350,000 e-books subscribed

+to)

+Databases 113

+subscribed to

+E-journals 35,820

+ILL Service The library provides ILL

+service and international

+requests are fulfilled by

+electronic purchases.

+New Book Books requested by our

+Orders users (Faculty, students, and

+employees) and approved by

+the Dean of Academics are

+bought during the summer

+period and added to our

+collection.

+Remote The library provides remote

+Access access to our library

+members.